When Is the Best Time

 - From Parking to Ocean Floor: It takes about 10-15 minutes of walking from the main parking lot to the staircase leading to the ocean floor.

-- Shuttle Service: There is also a shuttle service: It’s a 7 passenger limousine type golf cart which takes visitors from the Interpretive Centre (near the main parking area) to the top of the stairs, that give access to the ocean floor.
-Cost is $2 each way
+- Shuttle Service: There is also a shuttle service: It’s a 7-passenger limousine-type golf cart that takes visitors from the Interpretive Centre (near the main parking area) to the top of the stairs, that gives access to the ocean floor.
+The cost is $2 each way

 - Beautiful Walk: If you can walk, do it, instead of using the shuttle.
 It’s much more enjoyable.
 There are even bathrooms along the way.

-- Interpretive Centre: Most visitors like the Interpretive Centre at the large parking lot and recommend it.
+- Interpretive Centre: Most other visitors and we liked the Interpretive Centre at the large parking lot.
+We recommend checking it out.

 - Time on Ocean Floor: You can walk around on 80% of the ocean floor area up until 7 hours.
 The complete ocean floor is accessible for about 5 hours.

 - Shoes: Wear good walking shoes, not flip-flops or high heels.
-Also keep in mind that your shoes will get dirty/muddy.
+Additionally, every time we visited, our shoes got quite dirty/muddy.
+Keep that in mind.

-- Stay Long Enough: Experts say it’s disappointing only being there either at high tide or at low tide.
+- Stay Long Enough: Experts say it’s disappointing only to be there either at high tide or at low tide.
 Seeing the unique area at both low and high tide and especially watching the tide coming in and going out is amazing.

 - Visit Late: You may also visit after the park closes at night, it’s allowed.
-However, no staff is there and you should always bring a flashlight and a cell phone.
+However, no staff is there, and you should always bring a flashlight and a cell phone.
 You can park outside when arriving late.
 We did that multiple times and it was a great experience!

-- New Moon: The highest tides are during new moon and full moon.
-Only then, they reach up to 14 metres (46 ft).
+- New Moon: The highest tides are during the new moon and full moon.
+Only then, they reach up to 14 meters (46 ft).

-- Helpful Staff: Talk to interpretive staff which are located at different spots regarding the history and background of the Hopewell Rocks.
+- Helpful Staff: Talk to interpretive staff who are located at different spots regarding the history and background of the Hopewell Rocks.
 Most of them are really great!

 - Official FAQ: Check this huge official FAQ for more questions and answers: The Hopewell Rocks FAQ